swiftlang/swift-evolution/process.md

 ### Package manager evolution

-The [Platform Steering Group][platform-steering-group] has authority over all aspects of the [Swift package manager][spm] and its manifest files except language configuration.
+The [Ecosystem Steering Group][ecosystem-steering-group] has authority over all aspects of the [Swift package manager][spm] and its manifest files except language configuration.

 Package manager proposals use full evolution review.
 Proposals are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.